DanielJing/Pingouin-stat-test/README.md

 # Pingouin-stat-test
-This project attempts to apply ***pingouin*** to do some statistical tests, includes t-test, anovas, regression, and etc.
+This project attempts to apply ***pingouin*** to do some statistical tests, which includes t-test, anovas, regression, and etc.